eliaskousk/parallella-riscv/README.md

 them to modify it for their own needs and purposes with custom hardware and / or software code.

-## Build and Usage Instructions
+## Instructions

-### Build Bitstream and Platform Software
+### Build Bitstream and Host Software

-In order to build a bitstream and / or the necessary platform software to boot the board you must first edit the `BOARD`, `JOBS`, `VIVADO_PATH` and `VIVADO_VERSION` variables in `${TOP}/scripts/settings.sh` if you need to change the target board (to e.g `zedboard` instead of the default `parallella`) or the number of jobs your machine can simultaneously handle while building (default is `8`) or the installation
+In order to build a bitstream and / or the necessary host software to boot the board you must first edit the `BOARD`, `JOBS`, `VIVADO_PATH` and `VIVADO_VERSION` variables in `${TOP}/scripts/settings.sh` if you need to change the target board (to e.g `zedboard` instead of the default `parallella`) or the number of jobs your machine can simultaneously handle while building (default is `8`) or the installation